Pacific Northwest Magazine

 Yem, whose thick black hair hangs over sleepy eyes, occupies one of the 92 micro-units at Alder Flats, a clean, modern, seven-story complex that occupies a city block between 10th and 11th streets on the edge of First Hill, a few blocks from Seattle U, where old multifamily housing once sat.

 It’s Yem’s first venture in solo living, and he’s still adjusting to the silence and the cost of living: $1,000 for 200 square feet, utilities and Wi-Fi included.

 It’s a lot for a small space, but in pure dollar terms, it’s a deal, he says.
 Other complexes nearby rent for hundreds more, don’t include utilities and usually rent to people with established credit or rental histories.

 Swenson Say Faget has designed more than 25 micro-housing projects in the Capitol Hill and University Districts of Seattle.
-We frequently work with the following companies: Calhoun Properties, ECCO Design, Footprint, HyBrid Architecture, Janette APD, La Serena Holdings, Natural and Built Environment, and Johnson and Carr.
+We frequently work with the following companies: Calhoun Properties, ECCO Design, Footprint, HyBrid Architecture, Janette APD, Koz Development, La Serena Holdings, Natural and Built Environment, and Johnson and Carr.

 Ferndale Library / / 12.29.14

 new project for Whatcom County Library System